 Fasten the carpet underneath the nosing of the tread with staples and wrap the carpet around the nosing and over the tack strip at the back of the tread.
 Using a knee kicker, stretch the carpet tight to the back of the tread, and hold in place until staples can be applied to the back of the tread behind the tack strip.
 Using the kicker, stretch also over the side tack strips (if against a wall) by positioning the kicker to face the side wall and stretching in that direction.

 When the carpet is securely fastened, trim any excess.
 Repeat the process with the next riser.
 While the basic process will remain the same, the type of staircase you're working with will determine how you finish the installation.
-You'll want to determine if you have cap stairs, pie stairs, bullnoses, or Hollywood stairs.
+You'll need to determine if you have cap stairs, pie stairs, bullnoses, or Hollywood stairs.

 If the stair is open on the side with railing posts, the carpet must be cut around each post and re-joined on the other side.
 First, install the tread as described above.
 Next, make a slit directly in line with each post, to the edge of the carpet away from the stair.
 Wrap the carpet around each post.
 If you have larger wooden posts, you may have to trim some excess carpet around the base of each post.